racoonery/OfficeDocs-WorkplaceAnalytics/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Network.md

 #### Response time

-The average time it takes you to response to contact's email
+The average time it takes you to respond to the contact's email

 #### 1:1 meetings